AquaSoftGmbH/RefCountTracer/README.md

 Easy!
 Ehhrrmmm, maybe not.
 This example diagram is in reality about 130000 x 12800 pixel large and contains several hundreds nodes.
 But nice that RefCountTracer can generate such thing out of a handful of stacktraces.

 To the rescue: RefCountTracer can automatically eliminate most places where short living references are assigned.
 Only places where long living references were assigned are left - among them the leaking ones.
+This diagram now looks a lot more informative.

 ![optimized diagram of possible leaks](Doc/example_complex_reduced.png)